 Then I made my way to the arena for my meeting.
 I wasn’t all that nervous.
 I have spoken to him before at the CLA dinner.
 I didn’t want to ask him the same questions that he was asked at CLA.
 I didn’t want to waste his time, but I wanted to get in his circle and make that professional connection.

 The meeting went so well.
 We had nice conversation about leadership, culture, and how important is to embrace the culture and not try to change it.
-He also put me in contact with Chelsea, so I could help with the game day events on February 1st.
+He also put me in contact with Chelsea, so I could help with game day events.
 I am so excited for this opportunity and to be a part of my alumna mater.

 I did not have to report to CMU today and I did not have class at night, so I assisted Robert Morris University with their community service event titled, “Building Bridges through Basketball.”
 I helped with the logistics for the event, stopped and got balloons to decorate the hall of Colonials.